camunda/camunda-docs-manual/content/webapps/cockpit/dmn/decision-requirements-definition-view.md

 {{< img src="../../img/cockpit-decision-requirements-definition-view.png" title="Decision Requirements Definition View" >}}

 On the decision requirements definition view, you can find a diagram of the deployed decision requirements definition.
 Use the mouse to navigate through the diagram.
-By turning the mouse wheel you can zoom in out.
+By turning the mouse wheel you can zoom in and out.
 Hold the left mouse button to pan the diagram in the desired direction.
-By clicking on decision definition you can filter instances in table below by key of selected definition.
+By clicking on a decision definition on the diagram you can filter instances in the table below by the selected definition.
-You can also select multiple decision definition while holding control key.
+You can also select multiple decision definition while holding the control key.

-When decision definition is either decision table or literal expression green icon is displayed in top left corner of decision definition element on diagram.
+When a decision definition is either a decision table or a literal expression, a green icon is displayed in the top left corner of the decision definition element on diagram.
-By clicking it you can navigate to [decision-definition-view]({{< relref "webapps/cockpit/dmn/decision-definition-view.md" >}}).
+By clicking on it, you can navigate to the [decision definition view]({{< relref "webapps/cockpit/dmn/decision-definition-view.md" >}}).

 Furthermore, the decision requirements definition view provides you with information about the definition.
 On the left side you can easily survey the versions of the definition requirements definition.